armytag/langs/qathebo/grammar/morphology.md

 ### Animacy Groups (Class/Gender)

-There a six classes of nouns that determine the noun's declension pattern.
-Specifically, a noun's class affects person-number marking, modifier agreement, and word order.
+There a five classes of nouns that determine the noun's declension pattern.
+Specifically, a noun's class affects person-number marking, verb and modifier agreement, and word order.

 ***Group 1*** -- Adult humans, including human body parts and groups of humans (e.g. society).